spacecatpixel/lokidocs/docs/Contributing/HowToContributeToLokiDocs.md

-If you have the Github gui for windows you will first need to identify the the local repo.
+If you have the Github gui for windows you will first need to add the local repository folder.